 Armenia: Despite economic constraints, no bar for creativity

-Meet Alvard Kirakosyan who lives in the village of Dovegh in Armenia with her husband and son.
+Meet Alvard Kirakosyan who lives in the village of Dovegh in Armenia with her son.
 She started a sewing workshop in Noyemberyan, a small town on the border Tavush region.
 The talented seamstress sews bedding sets for babies, swaddling bands and towels among other things at her workshop.

 But it is not easy running a small business successfully.
 For starters, her daily travel to and fro can be quite stressful due to the lack of public transportation in the area.
 This means Alvard has to rely on her fellow villagers to give her a ride to the workshop situated four kilometres away from her village.
 Still, there are days when she covers the distance on foot.